 Praising God means essentially remembering who He is and what He has done for us.
-Many of the Psalms just spend their time in remembering the wonders the Lord had done for his Chosen People; they tell the same story over and over again.
-The essence of the Rosary is remembering the wonders of the Lord's life, death and resurrection.
+Many of the Psalms just spend their time remembering the wonders the Lord had done for his Chosen People; they tell the same story over and over again.
+Likewise, the essence of the Rosary is remembering, as it were from Our Lady's perspective, the wonders of the Lord's life, death and resurrection.